-5.2 Alex Straschnoy's The New Artist
+5.2 The New Artist

-The New Artist, developed by Axel Straschnoy in collaboration with researchers and engineers from the CMU Robotics Institute at Carnegie Mellon University, is an artwork with the objective to create purely robotic art-art created and performed by robots for a robotic audience [32].
-A significant part of Straschnoy's research included discussions with roboticists, neurobiologists, philosophers, theatre directors, and artists to examine what 'robotic art' could be and why we would want robots to be creative performers and appreciative audiences.
+The New Artist is an artwork with the objective to create purely robotic art art created and performed by robots for a robotic audience [32].
+The project is a collaboration of Ben Brown, Geoff Gordon, Sue Ann Hong, Marek Michalowski, Paul Scerri, Axel Straschnoy, Iheanyi Umez-Eronini, and Garth Zeglin, and is produced by Piritta Puhto.
+A significant part of the research project included discussions with roboticists, neurobiologists, philosophers, theatre directors, and artists to examine what 'robotic art' could be and why we would want robots to be creative performers and appreciative audiences.
 Some of the researchers questioned the validity of the enterprise, arguing that there is no reason for robots to make art for other robots.
 While others considered it to be part of a natural progression in creative development: